finller/laravel-kpi/README.md

 You are free to store as much kpis as needed, even multiple times in a day, so you can get more recent data.

-### Step 2: Retreive your kpis
+### Step 3: Retreive your kpis

 You can retreive kpis by using usefull scopes and the native eloquent Builder methods.

-For example, if I want to query kpis under `users:count`, you could use:
+For example, if you want to query kpis under `users:count` key, you could use:

 ```php
 // With Kpi model